Part II of VI:

 The introduction of Gentiles into the Christian fold is not only illustrated in Acts as a major production, but seems almost as if Luke is presenting it as a necessary apologetic at Peter's expense (Acts chap.10, 11:1-18).
 This is something that is hard to find reason when Gentiles were being accepted even before 70 CE, much more so a decade or two after 70 CE.
 Other nonessential issues include continuing Judaism, whether Gentles should or should not be circumcised, and quarrels between Hellenistic Christians and Hebrew Christians.

-Can we conclude that these issues were essential enough to spend as much time and detail on as Luke did if these were all well outdated events at the time, especially when the many issues and quarrels illustrated between the apostles don't at all reflect too positively on the early apostolic church itself?
+Can we conclude that these issues were essential enough to spend as much time and detail on as Luke did if these were outdated events at the time, especially when the many issues and quarrels illustrated between the apostles don't at all reflect too positively on the early apostolic church itself?
 We should note that second century daters, or those who argue Acts should be dated to the second century recognize these very clear pro-Jewish elements which pose issues for late daters and actually use them to support an anti-Marcion view of Acts; that the author was writing in the mid-to-late second century to counter Marcion's antisemitic views and his attempts to sever all the church's ties to early Judaism.

 Luke indicates the Sadducees are an active force against the apostles (see Acts 4:1, 5:17, 23:6-8).
 Sadducean function ceased to exist after the Temple's destruction, unlike the Pharisees.
 Acts even mentions the Sadducean sect unnecessarily with the Pharisees (Acts 5:17).